Resitting out of attendance

 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

 You can make a Short Term Student immigration application shortly before you are due to resume your studies.
+If you will be continuing on your course after your resits, then you may be eligible to make a Tier 4 application instead of a Short-term Student application.
 See the section of this guide “How and when do I apply for new immigration permission to undertake my re-sits?”.

 You do not usually have to pay tuition fees during your period out of attendance.
 There are no exam re-sit fees.